If you play in a band, at some point, you are going to want to switch away from wedge monitors to

 Everything will stay patched.
 No more asking house engineers for lines, no more wasting time with monitors at soundcheck.

-If you don’t have a rolling rack to house all your rack gear, here is the best and most affordable one we purchased about two years ago.
+If you don’t have a rolling rack to house all your gear, it really does make it easier every night.

 If you’re bringing your own monitor board, such as the X32 Rack, you will need a splitter snake.
 Effectively, this will split the channels on stage into two.